Homemade Thousand Island Dressing

 - Don’t care for garlic or onion?
 Leave it out.
 You could substitute finely chopped peppers or olives.

-Refrigerate leftover Thousand Island in a glass jar or airtight plastic container.
+Refrigerate leftover Thousand Island dressing in a glass jar or airtight plastic container.
 It should keep for at least a week.

 Ingredients